bartholomews/fsclient/README.md

       redirectionUriResponse = redirectionUriResponseApproved
     )

+  // import `FsClientSttpExtensions` in http package to use `sign` import io.bartholomews.fsclient.core._

   // 5.
 Use the access token
-  import io.bartholomews.fsclient.core._
   emptyRequest
     .get(uri"https://some-server/authenticated-endpoint")
     .sign(maybeToken.getOrElse(dealWithIt)) // sign with the implicit token provided